LUMINOS-102: Lerapolturev With or Without Immune Checkpoint Blockade in Advanced PD-1 Refractory Melanoma

 - .
-History of other malignancy within 2 years of Day 1, with the exception of those with a negligible risk of metastasis or death (e.g., resected cutaneous basal cell carcinoma, or other cancers with 5-year OS of >90%)
+History of other malignancy within 2 years prior to Day 1, with the exception of those with a negligible risk of metastasis or death (e.g., resected cutaneous basal cell carcinoma, or other cancers with 5-year OS of >90%)

 - .
-Severe infection within 4 weeks of Day 1, including, but not limited to, hospitalization for complications of infection, bacteremia, or severe pneumonia
+Severe infection within 4 weeks prior to Day 1, including, but not limited to, hospitalization for complications of infection, bacteremia, or severe pneumonia

 - Prophylactic antibiotics (e.g., to prevent a urinary tract infection or chronic obstructive pulmonary disease exacerbation) are allowed.